Irssi is a terminal based IRC client for UNIX systems. It also supports SILC and ICB protocols via plugins.

 You might be wondering what makes Irssi such an easy and comfortable client to use; Joost Vunderink wrote a summary of the most beneficial Irssi features.

-Irssi will automatically log any channels, queries or special windows that you want.
-The logfiles will be separated per IRC network, and even log rotation is supported.
+Irssi can automatically log any channels, queries or special windows that you want.
+The logfiles will be separated per IRC network by default, and even log rotation is supported.
 Log file formats, themes and destination directories can be easily configured with the Irssi log settings.

 Theming is a popular item in todays desktop enviroments, it’s an easy yet powerful way to customize your Irssi client’s look and feel.
 Irssi’s formatting is modular which means you can just change the appearance of the objects and all items contaning that object will change into that format.